Relative Dolbeault Geometric Langlands via the Regular Quotient: Introduction

 \subsection{Conventions}

-Throughout, we let $G$ denote a reductive group over a field $k$ with Lie algebra $\fg$, and $H$ will be a \emph{reductive} spherical subgroup.
-We assume that the characteristic of $k$ is either 0 or larger than the Coxeter number of $G$.
-We will also denote by $C$ a fixed smooth, projective curve of genus $g\geq 2$ and $L$ a fixed line bundle on $C$ such that either $L$ has degree at least twice the genus of $C$ or $L = \cK_C$ is the canonical bundle.
+Throughout, we let $G$ be a reductive group over an algebraically closed field $k$ with Lie algebra $\fg$, and $H$ will be a \emph{reductive} spherical subgroup.
+We assume that the characteristic of $k$ is either $0$ or larger than the Coxeter number of $G$.
+We will also denote by $C$ a fixed smooth, projective curve of genus $g\geq 2$ and $L$ a fixed line bundle on $C$ such that either $L$ has degree at least $2g$, or $L=K_C$ is the canonical bundle.
 We will take the convention that all functors are derived without explicitly writing so.